MicroCT-based imaging of microvasculature within bone and peri-implant tissues

 Discussion

-Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials[1,3740].
+Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials1,4750.
 Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to control these processes.

 Limitations of our approach